HOLLYwyh/FEDIG/workflow.md

 # Workflow of FEDIG Project
 Welcome to this project, to follow or reproduce this work, please follow this ``workflow.md`` file.
-First, you need to prepare the environment: ``Python3.6 + Tensorflow2.0``
+First, you need to prepare the environment: ``Python3.6 + Tensorflow2.0``.
-Second, you need to prepare following packages: ``numpy,pandas,jobliob,scikit-learn``
+Second, you need to prepare following packages: ``numpy,pandas,jobliob,scikit-learn``.

 **Notice: All commands written in this document are on the Windows 11 OS.
 Commands may vary for different OS.
 Please verify and make appropriate modifications accordingly.**